dpt/davespace.co.uk/src/doodles/cogs.md

 ## License & Credits

 The images are free for personal use.
-For any commercial use, customisations or comissions please contact me.
+For any commercial use, customisations or commissions please contact me.

 Many of the shaders used are from the [Sanctus Library Addon](https://blendermarket.com/products/sanctus-library-addon---procedural-shaders-collection-for-blender).